joseffie/gulp-joseffie-settings/src/components/dropdown/README.md

 +dropdown(size='md')
 ```

-Then you can implement your size pattern in SCSS by accessing the `&_size_<your-color>` selector.
+Then you can implement your size pattern in SCSS by accessing the `&_size_<your-size>` selector.
 In our example, this is:

 ```scss
 .dropdown {